itzvulks/GT-Quest_Menu/README.md

 Now enter your GorillaTagMods folder, highlight all of the .qmod files and drag and drop them into the Mods section of Quest Patcher

 _________________________________________________________________________________________________

+(NOTICE: I am NOT entitled to help with any installing issues due to user error.
+However if you would still like to request help my discord is UwU#8304)

 (DISCLAMER: I do not own any of the mods listed in this menu, They are credited inside the menu)